 Oldham Textile Employers’ Association Archive

-There is a wealth of information on working conditions, industrial diseases, relations between employers and employees, the state of both domestic and overseas trade, and the decline of the Lancashire cotton industry.
+There is a wealth of information on working conditions, industrial diseases, relations between employers and employees, the state of both domestic and overseas trade, and the reorganisation and decline of the Lancashire cotton industry.

 The archive is a valuable source for the study of labour history, economic and social history, employers’ associations, trade unions, industrial history, textile history, industrial decline, and international trade.

 Part of the Association's archive is held by Oldham Local Studies and Archives.